Ninjacat25/pureRGB-NC25/README.md

 - Thank you to my dad for his help with rephrasing the protagonist's dad's dialogue.
 - Thank you to Bulbapedia for documenting localisation changes.
 - Playable female character sprites created by Madame Frog (aka.
 Hatsun) with some of my own edits.
+- Thank you to my good friend Myst3ryMan666 for ideas on how to tweak the Tower Catacombs Pokémon sprites.

 Thank you for checking out my hack, and please share it with your fellow Pokémon fans!